Basic Introduction to YugabyteDB Components

 - Clusters can be primary or read-replicas depending on the replication scheme.

-- All nodes run the YB-TServer process and some also run the YB-Master process.
+- All nodes run the YB-TServer server and some also run the YB-Master server.

-- The YB-Master process handles administrative, maintenance, DDL and resiliency operations.
+- The YB-Master server handles administrative, maintenance, DDL and resiliency operations.

 - Data is stored as tables, which are logically grouped into keyspaces (or databases)